Taro leaves are edible greens that have been enjoyed in many parts of Asia and the Pacific for centuries.

 Dietary fiber has also been shown to help our bodies digest food better and get rid of the fats we eat that make our cholesterol levels too high.

-There are a number of compounds in taro leaves that can help keep your immune system in good shape.
+Several compounds in taro leaves can help keep your immune system in good shape.

-For example, they are particularly high in vitamin C and E, both known for their antioxidant properties that protect cells from damage caused by free radicals.
+For instance, they contain a lot of vitamin C and E, both of which are known for their antioxidant properties that shield cells from free radical damage.

 Other vitamins, minerals, and antioxidants like zinc, magnesium, and manganese are also found in taro leaves.